 Introduces the fundamental logic needed to solve various business programs, such as reports, extracts, edits and updates.
 Students learn this primarily through the use of flowcharts, supplemented by pseudocode, structured programming concepts and other documentation techniques.
 Lecture two hours, laboratory three hours per week.
-Prerequisite: Concurrent enrollment or credit in CPS 111.

-CIS 116 INTRODUCTION TO HTML CODING
+CIS 116 INTRODUCTION TO HTML CODING 3 CREDITS